FromTheRags/rsnake/README.md

 - [ ] Add a save score (local db) with a pseudo got from cmdline
 - [ ] Add preset for saved configuration
 - [ ] Add timers to fruits ⏲️
-- [ ] Add some performance log with tracing,
+- [ ] Add some performance logs with tracing,
   for [example](https://github.com/ratatui/ratatui/blob/main/examples/apps/tracing/src/main.rs)
-- [ ] Enhance all table parameters based on generic one
+- [ ] Enhance all table parameters based on the generic one
-- [ ] Internal code: Provide a macro example for trait implementation widget and this error use.
+- [ ] Internal code: Provide a macro example for the trait implementation widget and this error use.

 ## 💖 Support